Skip to main content

 If you have a PhD degree, you may enter a two-year research program as a postdoctoral fellow.

-All research supervisors must be faculty members of the School of Graduate Studies, University of Toronto and must have appointments within the Temerty Faculty of Medicine.
+All research supervisors must be LMP faculty members who have appointments with the School of Graduate Studies, University of Toronto.

 Funding